 It is important that you answer all of the questions on the form.
-We cannot accept application forms that are incomplete.
+If you do not include all information required, your application will not be processed.
 If you need help to fill in the form please ask and we will be happy to help you.

-Once your form is completed, please return it to either of the Housing Offices listed above.
+Once your form is completed, please complete online or return it to either of the Housing Offices listed above.
 We will then check you are entitled to be included on our housing register.
 We will also check you are eligible to be allocated a house.